Service List¶

 Configure team information

-- Team: The team to which the current service belongs; you can select an existing team in the current workspace, or manually enter a team name and press Enter to create a new team.
+- Team: The team to which the current service belongs; you can select an existing team from the current workspace, or manually enter a team name and press Enter to create a new team.

 Note